 Reduction of manual effort is the most obvious benefit of workflow automation.
 Automated workflows create new tasks for staff.
 They can update fields and create new records.
 They can even send out emails.
 All of this work must be done by someone (or something).
 Why not let a robot do it?
 Workflow automation doesn’t just save time, it also helps to reduce errors and streamline work.

 Automation reduces the prevalence and impact of bad data.
-Fewer oversights and typos improves data integrity, which, in the long run, leads to more transparency and better decision-making and richer insights for continuous improvement.
+Fewer oversights and typos improves data integrity, which, in the long run, leads to better decision-making and richer insights for continuous improvement.

 Less stress, more productivity